Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 Any undigested food can act as an irritant to the intestinal lining while it sits around without progressing forward.

-To expunge this perceived irritant, the body may force rapid bowel transit, causing you to rush to the bathroom while you run.
+To expunge this perceived irritant, the body may force rapid bowel transit, causing you to rush to the bathroom during a training run or race.

 A runner holding their stomach in pain on a track.